-If three credit agencies are reporting, eligible borrowers listed on the promissory note must have a minimum middle credit score of 640 to be eligible for CPLP.
+If three credit agencies are reporting, eligible borrowers listed on the promissory note must have a minimum middle credit score of 640 for all eligible properties (660 for new manufactured homes).
 Buyers with a middle credit score less than 640 are not eligible to participate.
 For borrowers with two credit scores, CPLP will use the lower of the two scores.